theheking/intro-to-r/content/5_datavisualisation.md

 Integrating statistical tests into your plot
 --------------------------------------
-Utilise [ggpubr](https://rpkgs.datanovia.com/ggpubr/) to make it easier to interact with ggplot and integrate statistics.
+Utilise [ggpubr](https://rpkgs.datanovia.com/ggpubr/) to make it easier to interact with `ggplot` and integrate statistics.
 Different statistical tests are appropriate depending on the number of groups and the distribution of the data within the groups.

 This isn’t a statistics class, so we won’t cover all available methods.
 However, we'll walk through the logic for choosing a suitable test for this dataset.

 ### Step-by-step: Choosing the appropriate test:

 1. Data type.
-   i. genome_size is numeric.
+   i. `genome_size` is numeric.
-   ii. cit is a categorical variable with three levels: "plus", "minus", and "unknown".
+   ii. `cit` is a categorical variable with three levels: `"plus", "minus","unknown"`.

 2. What are we comparing?
    i.
 We're interested in whether genome size differs between citrate-utilisation groups (cit status). ii.
-We will perform pairwise comparisons: "minus" vs "plus", "unknown" vs "plus" and "minus" vs "unknown".
+We will perform pairwise comparisons: `"minus" vs "plus"`, `"unknown" vs "plus"` and `"minus" vs "unknown"`.

 3. Group sizes.
 These are relatively small sample sizes.